BobShoaun/Data-Structures-and-Algorithms/README.md

 # Data-Structures-And-Algorithms
-Common data structures and algorithms written in javascript just for my own reference.
+Common data structures and algorithms written in javascript and python just for my own reference.